Aloshi/EmulationStation/README.md

 [CMake](http://www.cmake.org/cmake/resources/software.html) (this is used for generating the Visual Studio project)

 (If you don't know how to use CMake, here are some hints: run cmake-gui and point it at your EmulationStation folder.
 Point the "build" directory somewhere - I use EmulationStation/build.
-Click configure, choose "Visual Studio [year] Project", fill in red fields as they appear, then click Generate.)
+Click configure, choose "Visual Studio [year] Project", fill in red fields as they appear and keep clicking Configure, then click Generate.)

 Configuring